mashaped/docs/en/docs/faq/how-to-protect-number-from-ban.md

 ## 1. Number age (number warm-up) {#001}
 The longer the number is registered with WhatsApp, the more resistant it is to blocking.
-If you have just registered a new number, then it is the most vulnerable.
+If you have just registered a new number, then it is the most vulnerable, we recommend that you start warming up only the next day after creating a WhatsApp account.
 You need to be especially careful during the first 10 days of the number use.
 You should gradually "warm up" the number.

-During the first 10 days of the number use, the recommended sending volume is no more than 20 new recipients per day.
+During the first 10 days of the number use:

+* do not send messages through the instance and do not create groups immediately after connecting, it is recommended to start sending messages the next day

+* no more than 20 new recipients per day

 ## 2. Response ratio (incoming and outgoing messages ratio) {#002}
 The ideal case is when customers send messages to you first and add you to their contacts.
 However, in most cases this scenario cannot be achieved.
 It is often required to start the dialogue first.
 If you send too many messages and do not receive a single reply in response, then you run the risk of getting banned.
 Aim for at least 30 responses from customers (30%) for every 100 messages send.
 In this case, with 30% of replies, it can be assumed that the number is not at risk.